Quicr/quicr-protocol-spec/moq-proto.md

 ```

-Bakery -> Alice and she is authorized to talk/listen on
+Alice: authorized to talk/listen on Channel Bakery
-Channel Bakery.
-Bob's SenderID -> Bob and he is authorized to talk/listen on
+Bob:   authorized to talk/listen on Channel Bakery
-Channel Bakery.
-Carl's SenderID -> carl and he is authorized to talk/listen on
+Carl:  authorized to talk/listen on Channel GARDENING
-Channel Gardening.
-Tom's SenderID -> Tom and he is authorized to talk/listen on
+Tom:   authorized to talk/listen on channels Bakery
-channels Bakery and Gardening
+       and Gardening

-Bakery Channel Id -> 1234
+Bakery Channel Id -> bakery
-Gardening Channel Id -> 5678
+Gardening Channel Id -> gardening

 ```